 Advanced global configuration parameters include:

-True(default), the loopback IP address is advertised as a BGP prefix.
+True(default), the loopback IP addresses of the default loopback interface and any other loopback links are advertised as a BGP prefix.
 Set it to

 Falsein global defaults or as a node setting to disable loopback prefix advertisements.

 Instead of using a global list of autonomous systems, you could specify a BGP autonomous system and route reflector role on individual nodes using these parameters:

 bgp.as: AS number – specified on a node, or as default global value (propagated to all nodes without a specified AS number)